smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 Pairing-Entropy-Provided-Request is sent as a payload for a SACCP SACCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SACCP-OTA-PAIRING-REQUEST message being 0x1.

+Client MAY supply less entropy than it was requested (and SHOULD do it in case if requested data potentially exceeds MTU); in such a case, Device SHOULD request more entropy via replying with an appropriate message with a non-zero ENTROPY-NEEDED-SIZE.

-In response to Pairing-Entropy-Provided-Request, Device MUST send another Pairing-Pre-Response packet, specifying ENTROPY-NEEDED-SIZE if it still has not enough entropy.
+In response to Pairing-Entropy-Provided-Request, Device MUST send another Pairing-Ready-Pseudo-Response or Pairing-Pre-Response packet (depending on the Phase of Entropy Gathering procedure currently in progress), specifying non-zero ENTROPY-NEEDED-SIZE if it still has not enough entropy.

 Pairing-DH-Data-Request: **\| OPTIONAL-KEY-EXCHANGE-TYPE \| DH-REQUEST-PART \|**